 When you leave

-Please leave the bunkroom and other facilities as you would wish to find them.
-Cleaning materials are in the cupboard in the drying room.
+Please ensure that all lights and appliances are switched off and that you leave the bunkroom, kitchen and shower room as you would wish to find them.
+Cleaning materials can be found in the cupboard in the drying room.

-In the event of a problem, caretaker Brian (Garrigill House, opposite the village hall) is usually on hand.
-There is a list of other contacts on the noticeboard inside the main entrance.
+If you have any problems or queries, caretaker Brian (Garrigill House, opposite the village hall) is usually on hand and is very helpful.
+There is a list of other contacts on the entrance lobby notice board.